 Approval of the Singapore government is required to register your proposed company name.
 The necessary application forms can be filled out by yourself or by service providers on your behalf.
 If your company name consists of certain words (such as bank, finance, law and media), the application status may take longer since they would need further approval from Government Authorities.
 If not, The Company Registrar will then update you on their decision on your application swiftly.

 To increase the success rates of your application, choose company names which:

 • Are unique and different.

 • Do and will not infringe on any trademarks

 The process of incorporating a company in Singapore is quick as 1-2 hours after approval of company’s name by ACRA.

 Company’s name should avoid specific words to prevent being referred to external government agency which can delay the process to up to few weeks.
-The approved name can be reserved for up to 120 days.
+Upon approval of the company name, it can be reserved for up to 120 days.
 You may use the UEN website to check if a proposed company name has been taken.
 (Please refer to Accounting and Corporate Regulatory Authority (ACRA) website for any updates of the rulings).

 After successful incorporation of your company, documents and 3 round stamp are issued by Singapore Company Incorporation Consultants for you to open a corporate bank account in Singapore.
 Mostly banks require signed documents and physical presence of the directors of the company to open the company’s account.